saptarshibasu/azure-study/README.md

 ## Azure Backup

-* With Azure Backup, following items can be backed up
-  * on-premises resources to the cloud
-  * Azure IaaS VMs
+* The Azure Backup service provides simple, secure, and cost-effective solutions to back up the data and recover it from the Microsoft Azure cloud
+* Azure Backup offers three types of replication - LRS, GRS, ZRS
+* Azure Backup stores backed-up data in vaults - Recovery Services vaults and Backup vaults.
+A vault is an online-storage entity in Azure that's used to hold data, such as backup copies, recovery points, and backup policies
+* Multiple virtual machines can be backed up by creating a backup policy on the recovery services vault and applying that policy to the desired virtual machines
-* Back up on-premises machines:
+* Back up of on-premises machines:
   * Back up on-premises Windows machines directly to Azure by using the Azure Backup Microsoft Azure Recovery Services (MARS) agent.
-Linux machines aren't supported.
+Linux machines aren't supported
-  * Back up on-premises machines to a backup server - either System Center Data Protection Manager (DPM) or Microsoft Azure Backup Server (MABS).
-The backup server isthen backed up to a Recovery Services vault in Azure.
+  * Back up on-premises machines to a backup server (agentless) - either System Center Data Protection Manager (DPM) or Microsoft Azure Backup Server (MABS).
+The backup server is then backed up to a Recovery Services vault in Azure
-* Back up Azure VMs:
+* Back up of Azure VMs:
   * Back up Azure VMs directly.
 Azure Backup installs a backup extension to the Azure VM agent that's running on the VM.
-This extension backs up the entire VM.
+This extension backs up the entire VM
-  * Back up specific files and folders on the Azure VM by running the MARS agent.
+  * Back up specific files and folders on the Azure VM by running the MARS agent
-  * Back up Azure VMs to the MABS that's running in Azure, and then the MABS can be backed up to a Recovery Services vault.
+  * Back up Azure VMs to the MABS that's running in Azure, and then the MABS can be backed up to a Recovery Services vault
-* Backups are stored in a Recovery Services vault with built-in management of recovery points
-* Azure Backup offers three types of replication - LRS, GRS, ZRS
-* Multiple virtual machines can be backed up by creating a backup policy on the recovery services vault and applying that policy to the desired virtual machines

 Backup type | Details | Usage
 ----------- | ------- | -----
 Full | A full backup contains the entire data source.
 Takes more network bandwidth than differential or incremental backups | Used for initial backup
 Incremental | An incremental backup stores only the blocks of data that changed since the previous backup.
 High storage and network efficiency.
 With incremental backup, there's no need to supplement with full backups | Used by DPM/MABS for disk backups, and used in all backups to Azure.
 Not used for SQL Server backup

+## Azure Site Recovery

+* Site Recovery contributes to your business continuity and disaster recovery (BCDR) strategy, by orchestrating and automating replication of Azure VMs between regions, on-premises virtual machines and physical servers to Azure, and on-premises machines to a secondary datacenter
+* When an outage occurs at the primary site, Site Recovery allows failing over to the secondary location, and access apps from there.
+After the primary location is running again, fail back to the primary site is possible
+* Protection of VMs using Azure Site Recovery
+  * For protection of Hyper-V VMs, the Azure Site Recovery Provider and Azure Site Recovery Agent are installed on the Hyper-V host
+  * The Azure Site Recovery Provider orchestrates replication with Site Recovery over the internet.
+The Recovery Services agent handles data replication
+  * When a planned failover is triggered, source VMs are shut down to ensure no data loss
+  * An unplanned failover can be triggered, if the primary site is not accessible
+  * A test failover can be triggered to test the setup.
+Once the test is successful, Cleanup test failover action can be triggered to delete the test VMs

+## Azure Migrate

+* Steps of vmware migration
+  * **Pre-requisites** - Set up prerequisites and ensure both environments have the needed permissions
+  * **Azure Migrate Setup** - Set up an Azure Migrate project, including the tools for assessment and migration
+  * **Discover VMs** - Download a virtual machine appliance and deploy it in VMware environment to discover virtual machines and dependencies
+  * **Review Assessment** - Review the assessment and dependencies from Azure Migrate while scoping the target migration
+  * **Replicate VMs** - Replicate virtual machines from VMware into Azure storage
+  * **Test Migration** - Test virtual machines using a test virtual network.
+Once test is done, cleanup can be invoked to delete the test VMs
+  * **Migrate to Production** - Migrate virtual machines into production using a production virtual network

 ## Azure SQL

 * Two pricing models - DTU based and vCore based

+## Azure Cosmos DB

+* Supported APIs
+  * Core (SQL)
+  * Azure Cosmos DB for MongoDB API
+  * Cassandra
+  * Azure Table
+  * Gremlin (graph)

+## Azure Kubernetes

+* Check Pods
+`kubectl get pods`

+* Replicate vote-Front
+`kubectl scale --replicas=3 deployment/azure-vote-front`

+* Check with below command:
+`kubectl get pods`

+* AutoScale Rule
+`kubectl autoscale deployment azure-vote-front --cpu-percent=50 --min=3 --max=10`

 ## Azure Blueprints